dreisman/fairness/index.md

 $$1 = P(d = 1 | A = b, X = 1) \ne P(d = 1 | A = w, X = 1) = 0$$

+This is a verson of [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson's_paradox), see p.67-69 of [Blitzstein and Hwang](https://www.crcpress.com/Introduction-to-Probability/Blitzstein-Hwang/p/book/9781466575578).

 As [aaronsadventures] puts it:
 > If you know some fact about yourself that makes you think you are not a uniformly random white person, the guarantee can lack bite.